Firefighter hurt in fiery collapse released from hospital

 BALTIMORE (AP) — An injured Baltimore firefighter was released from the hospital Thursday, three days after surviving the collapse of a burning vacant home that killed three colleagues, the fire department said.

 The Baltimore City Fire Department tweeted that EMT/firefighter John McMaster was released from the University of Maryland Medical Center’s Shock Trauma Center with photos of McMaster being greeted by colleagues as he left the hospital.

-Crews removed piles of debris to reach the firefighters and EMT/Firefighter John McMaster was immediately pulled out and taken to a hospital, Ford said.
+McMaster and three other firefighters were battling the rowhome blaze early Monday when the three-story building partially collapsed, trapping them, fire Chief Niles Ford has said.
+Crews removed piles of debris to reach the firefighters and McMaster was immediately pulled out and taken to a hospital, Ford said.

 Two other firefighters were pronounced dead at the hospital and another at the scene Monday.
-The fire chief identified those kiled as Lt.
+Ford identified those killed as Lt.
 Paul Butrim, firefighter/paramedic Kelsey Sadler and EMT/firefighter Kenny Lacayo.

 Sadler was posthumously promoted to the rank of lieutenant, the department announced Thursday.